juanjozarra/juanjozarra/README.md

 ###

 <p align="left">My name is Juan Jose.
-I know about programing since secondary school, and now I'm working as programmer since 2021, I decided to look for a job since the pandemic situation.</p>
+I know programming since high school, and now I work as a programmer.
+I decided to look for a job in the pandemic situation.</p>

 ###